Mahrous, desert bred Ubayyan and herd sire at Jabri Arabian, Syria

 Mahrous’ dam, the fleebitten ‘Adlah, was a famous mare in the Syrian desert, where she was simply known as “the mare of Wuhayyid”, but Wuhayyid was not her breeder.
 ‘Adlah was bred in 1967 by ‘Awwad al-‘Azzam al-Sahlan (alt. spelling al-Suhayli) of the Faddaghah clan, none other but the owner of the marbat of ‘Ubayyan Suhayli.
 This strain of ‘Ubayyan Suhayli is actually a branch of ‘Ubayyan Sharrak, which the Shammar Bedouins took in war in an epic episode with the Sharif of Mecca, at least two hundred years ago.
 ‘Adlah was sold by al-Sahlan to Wuhayyid as a younger mare.

 ‘Adlah’s dam was a mare in the marbat of Awwad al-‘Azzam al-Sahlan.
-She was sired by a Dahman ‘Amer stallion of the horses of Sfug ibn ‘Ajil al-Yawer al-Jarba, owned by a man (perhaps a former slave) named al-Jumaili of the Sinjarah clan of the Shammar.
+She was sired by a Dahman ‘Amer stallion of the horses of Sfug ibn ‘Ajil al-Yawer al-Jarba (al-‘Ajil was mispelled al-Jumaili in the entry of Mahrous in the Syrian Studbook).
 The father of Sfug al-Yawer, ‘Ajil al-Yawer was the leader of the Shammar of Iraq, and a powerful force in Iraqi politics in the 1940s and 1950s.
 As such, the story has it that he was the only Iraqi Bedouin leader invited to attend the coronation ceremony of Queen Elizabeth II of Great Britain in 1952.
 The Dahman ‘Amer marbat of ‘Ajil al-Yawer came from the Barazi family of the city of Hama in Western Syria in the 1930s, and is closely related to the marbat of Jar Allah ibn Tuwayrish of the Sba’ah Bedouins, which supplied the Tahawi Arabs of Egypt with some of their foundation stallions in the 1910s.

-The sire of Mahrous was a dark grey Kuhaylan al-Wati stallion, owned by Diyab al-Sbeih of the Shammar Bedouins, and bred in 1975 or 1976 by the sons of Hakim al-Ghishm, who was the owner of the marbat in the Shammar.
-That stallion appears without recorded sire in the Syrian Arabian Horse Studbook, but a detailed telephone inquiry conducted by Hazaim al-Wair in 2006 showed that he was also sired by a Kuhaylan al-Wati, that Diab al-Sbeih’s daughter had married a son of Hakimf al-Ghishm, that the Kuhaylan al-Wati young stallion had passed to al-Ghihsm on this occasion, and that the Ghishm clan almost always bred their Kuhaylat al-Wati mares to stallions of their own strain.
+The sire of Mahrous was a dark grey Kuhaylan al-Wati stallion, owned by Diyab al-Sbeih of the Shammar Bedouins, and bred in 1974 or 1975 by the sons of Hakim al-Ghishm, who was the owner of the marbat in the Shammar.
+That stallion appears without recorded sire in the Syrian Arabian Horse Studbook, but a detailed telephone inquiry conducted by Hazaim al-Wair in 2006 showed that he was also sired by a Kuhaylan al-Wati, that Diab al-Sbeih’s daughter had married a son of Hakim al-Ghishm, that the Kuhaylan al-Wati young stallion had passed to al-Ghihsm on this occasion along with the stallion’s dam, and that the Ghishm clan almost always bred their Kuhaylat al-Wati mares to stallions of their own strain.
 That Kuhaylan al-Wati stallion was also the sire of the mares al-‘Efrieh (dam of the stallion *Ta’an, imported to the USA), al-Semrieh, and Tairah, the last two being from the prized collection of Basil Jadaan in Damascus.
 In the Studbook, the discrepancies in the pedigrees of the sires of these mares are the result of clerical transcription errors.
 All are the daughters of the same stallion, who was the only Kuhaylan al-Wati stallion Diab al-Sbeih ever owned, and this horse is also the sire of Mahrous.

 Kindest regards